 Typing Simulation Mode.
 How to simulate key strokes, as defined in the Type action for web elements.

 Lets you enable network virtualization, and select a predefined or user-defined network profile.
-For details, see Run tests with Network Virtualization.

 The suffix can be one or more of the following: